Aligning Shared and Routed Experts for Cross-Subject EEG Generalization: Experiments

 \subsection{Case Studies}

-In this section, we conduct case studies to demonstrate in which cases the proposed framework succeeds and in which cases it fails.
-We train the proposed framework following the same experimental settings as Sec. \ref{sec:comparison_experiments} on the KUL dataset.
-We then report the accuracy of each subject as the test set for the proposed framework, as well as ablated versions with only the shared expert (w/o R) and only the routed experts (w/o S), as shown in Fig. \ref{fig:case_study}.
+To further understand when the proposed framework is effective, we conduct case studies on the KUL dataset.
+We follow the same experimental settings as in Sec.~\ref{sec:comparison_experiments_task_specific} and report the subject-wise test accuracy of the full model, together with two ablated variants: using only the shared expert (w/o R) and using only the routed experts (w/o S).
+The results are shown in Fig.~\ref{fig:case_study}.

-As shown in Fig. \ref{fig:case_study}, the proposed framework achieves higher performance than the ablated versions for all subjects except subject 16, and also achieves the best overall performance.
-This indicates that each component contributes to the final performance.
-For other cases, the shared expert and the routed experts each have their own strengths against over-reduction and under-reduction, and MGEC integrates these strengths.
+It can be observed that the proposed framework outperforms the two ablated variants on nearly all subjects and achieves the best average accuracy overall.
+Specifically, the full model surpasses the shared-only and routed-only variants for all subjects except Subject 16.
+This result provides direct evidence that the two branches capture complementary information.
+The shared expert improves generalization by focusing on subject-invariant patterns, while the routed experts preserve subject-specific discriminative cues.
+Their collaboration therefore mitigates both over-reduction and under-reduction, leading to more reliable predictions across subjects.